junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 - Select `MOTION` as the proposal type
 - Add a descriptive title, somthing like "ADD FROGIE TO THE TOKEN LIST"
 - In the summary section,add all the details about your token forexample the token canister address, social media handles and any other information you feel will help the voter to understand more about your token
 - Once your have filled all the fields, click submit and the proposal will be sumbitted.

-- You will be charged a fee of 50 ICS for this service, therefore ensure you have enough ICS balance before you peform this step
+> **NOTE:** You will be charged a fee of 50 ICS for this service, therefore ensure you have enough ICS balance before you peform this step.

 ![kk](./makepropsdetails.png)

 The voting duration for proposals on the ICPSwap platform is typically three days.
 If a proposal passes during this voting period, your token will be listed on the exchange and will be tradable.
-Once your token is available for trading, you can update the link on the `Buy Frogie Now` button to redirect the user to the exchnage from where they can buy the token
+Once your token is available for trading, you can update the link on the `Buy Frogie Now` button to redirect the user to the exchnage from where they can buy the token.

+You can also use [`proposals.network`](https://proposals.network/) as an alternatice to submit a proposal to any [SNS](https://dashboard.internetcomputer.org/) project.

 If you have reached this step without any errors, congratulations, you have created your first meme coin project.
 Now you can start marketing to attract more users and holders.
 Good luck

+---

 ## Tips for a successful memecoin project